theweiweiway/pueprint/README.md

 # 💩 Pueprint 💩

----
+## What is it?

-A Flutter package to create consistent styling for **flows** and generic pages with minimal code.
+A Flutter package to make flow building and page layouts easy.

 _Why Pueprint?
 Because it stands for Page + Blueprint, which combines to Pueprint! 💩💩_